barezina/elastic-kibana-secure/README.md

 # Quick Setup Guide

-This code sets up kibana and elastic in a secure way.
+This code sets up kibana and elastic.
+It is recommended to have both of these behind a load balancer.

 - Point a kibana and elastic domain at your new ec2 instance.
 - Clean Ubuntu 20.04 Box (aws).